cmur2/python-bme280/README.md

 Not all functions of the chip are supported since I focused on the *forced mode* but data readout and parameter setting should work in *normal mode*, too.
 Please send pull requests for improvements and bug fixes!

+## Develop

+Run `make help` to find out about the available development commands.

 ## License

 Python files in this repository are released under the [MIT license](LICENSE) except those parts from other sources which are indicated where appropriate in the files.